Gal-Keshet/EpiTyping/README.md

 ```bash
 nextflow run installation.nf [parameters]  # run the installation script
 ```
-4. To save space, delete the work directory (the folder nextflow creates during the run).
+4. To save space, delete the work directory (the folder nextflow creates during the run; should free ~130 GB of disk space).
 ```bash
 rm -rf work/
 ```